 Why is this needed?

-There are several reasons why privacy needs further strengthening:
+There are several reasons why privacy was found to need further strengthening:

 - A lack of reporting requirements for data breaches has led to some organisations hiding or covering up instances of serious privacy breaches.